travislopes/gravityflow/readme.md

 Gravity Flow is a premium plugin for WordPress which provides Workflow automation for forms created in Gravity Forms.

 This repository is a development version of Gravity Flow intended to facilitate communication with developers.
-It is not stable and not intended for installation on production sites.
+It is not stable and should not be used on production sites.

+Do not use this repository as a way of evaluating Gravity Flow before purchasing - it's not stable and not everything will work and we will not be able to answer any questions.

 Pull requests are welcome.